p-h-c-s/rust-allocator/notes.md

 The alloc method takes a Layout instance as an argument, which describes the desired size and alignment that the allocated memory should have.
 It returns a raw pointer to the first byte of the allocated memory block.
 Instead of an explicit error value, the alloc method returns a null pointer to signal an allocation error.
 This is a bit non-idiomatic, but it has the advantage that wrapping existing system allocators is easy since they use the same convention.

+Best practice is to design your features to be additive (enabling a feature should not remove code, ie. try not to use cfg(not(...))), which means in rust analyzer you can then enable all features.
+However this is not always possible eg. for mutually exclusive impls.